WeCanCodeIT/columbus-2017-fall/week2/atm-machine.md

 Make sure your ATM is able to do the following:
--	Check for an acceptable 4 digit pin o	Allow access if the pin is correct o	Deny access otherwise
+-	Check for an acceptable 4 digit pin
+-	Allow access if the pin is correct
+-	Deny access otherwise
-•	Ask if the ATM is associated with user’s bank account o	Accept if it is o	Charge a 2.00 service fee if the ATM does not match with the users bank account
+-	Ask if the ATM is associated with user’s bank account
+-	Accept if it is
+-	Charge a 2.00 service fee if the ATM does not match with the users bank account
-•	Allow for Deposits
+-	Allow for Deposits
-•	Allow for Cash Withdrawals
+-	Allow for Cash Withdrawals
-•	Allow for Balance Inquiries
+-	Allow for Balance Inquiries
-•	Print a summation of information at the end of all transactions for the user (toString())
+-	Print a summation of information at the end of all transactions for the user (toString())